cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 Example math for weight of .6 : (.6) ÷ (.8 + .5 + .6) = (.3157) (or 31.57%)

-In this final example, since the four origins in origin pool 1 are double the capacity of other origins, the calculation treats origin pool 1 as if it essentially has 8 origins instead of 4.
+In this final example, since the four endpoints in endpoint pool 1 are double the capacity of other endpoints, the calculation treats endpoint pool 1 as if it essentially has 8 endpoints instead of 4.
 Therefore, the weight value of .8 instead of .4 as shown in example 2.

-These are just three simple examples illustrating how weight can be used to distribute load across origin pools or origins.
-The same calculations are used for weights applied to origins within an origin pool as well.
+These are just three simple examples illustrating how weight can be used to distribute load across endpoint pools or endpoints.
+The same calculations are used for weights applied to endpoints within an endpoint pool as well.
 However, the impact of using weights within different steering methods is similar, although with slightly modified calculations, as covered in the sections below.

-Weights are most useful when one origin pool might have more resources than another origin pool or when origins within an origin pool do not have equal capacity.
+Weights are most useful when one endpoint pool might have more resources than another endpoint pool or when endpoints within an endpoint pool do not have equal capacity.
 Weight helps to ensure that all resources are used equally given their capabilities.

 #### Steering methods